Liteb0t/YouLose/README.md

 pip install tkinter\
 \
 INFO\
-Work in progress of an inaccurate youtube simulator with nice graphics\
+Work in progress of an inaccurate youtube simulator with nice graphics
-update soon as of 16/10